jamesshore/automatopia/readme.md

 1. Install [Git](http://git-scm.com/downloads).
 2. Clone the latest code only (to save time): `git clone --depth 1 https://github.com/jamesshore/automatopia.git`
+3. Modify `package.json` to use your Node version in the `engines.node` line.
+(Run `node --version` to determine your Node version.)
-3. Delete the `.git` directory so you start fresh
+4. Delete the `.git` directory so you start fresh
-4. Run `git init`, `git add .`, and `git commit -am "Initial commit"` to initialize the git repository.
+5. Run `git init`, `git add .`, and `git commit -am "Initial commit"` to initialize the git repository.
-5. Follow the instructions under "Building and Testing" to make sure everything works.
+6. Follow the instructions under "Building and Testing" to make sure everything works.

 (Note: You can also download [a zip file of the source code](https://github.com/jamesshore/automatopia/archive/master.zip), but that won't preserve permissions like Git does.)